ghvbvv/promotions-website/README.md

 - meal prep
 - information about general health

+---

 # reminders
-- do stuff for website
+- [ ] do stuff for website
-- do stuff in this readme file
+- [x] do stuff in this readme file

-- [ ]
-- [ ]
 - [x] <del> this is a cheched box </del>

 This formating for DEL looks off
 - <del> [x] this is a checked box </del>
----

 # to do list
 - [ ] create website
+- [ ] find images and videos for website
+- [ ] figure out how to add images and videos

 ---